top of page

 How do FSAs work?

 • Rollover policy.
-Usually, you can carry over $550 annually into the following year’s plan.
+Sometimes, you can carry over a portion of your FSA into the following year’s plan.
 Alternatively, some employers may allow an additional two and a half months to spend the previous year's contributions.
 Yet, a lot of the time, if you don’t use it, you can lose it.

 • How you can spend your funds.
 Like HSAs, you can use your FSA funds in pay for certain medical and dental expenses for yourself, your spouse, and your dependents.